-Think of it like the exercise of exposure therapy that some psychologists suggest to help with anxiety.
+It’s like the exercise of exposure therapy that some psychologists suggest as a way to help with anxiety.
 The more you become accustomed to managing yourself in moments where your nerves are tested, the more you’ll be fine when those really serious moments come.

 Because you’ll have the experience of knowing you can push through and be okay on the other side.
 And you realize all the nervous feelings that hold you back from doing things you might really want to don’t have to.
 So go out and sing in a karaoke bar.

 Or go approach someone you like.
 Do something that you normally would be nervous to do more often and be more comfortable trying new things.
 Speaking of which…

 Having new experiences in life can both make your life easier and be a simple pleasure.
 One of those win-win simple living tips.
 For the simple pleasure part, you get new memories you can look back on with fondness.